-The F75 fault code is one of the most common on Vaillant combi boilers.
-The Eco Tec Plus and Eco Pro 28 are the most likely to display this fault.
+The F75 fault code is one of the most common Vaillant boiler problems and relates to pressure issues.
+The EcoTec Plus and Eco Pro 28 boilers are the most likely to display this fault.

 Water pressure sensor and/or pump defective, air in heating installation, too low pressure in boiler; connect external expansion vessel to return.

 The boiler itself could be working correctly, but the F75 fault error code may point to 1 of 2 things:

 The diagnostic process of the F75 fault is not particularly easy, and it’s easy to miss other related faults in boilers.
 So, if in doubt, you’ll need to contact your boiler care helpline or find a Gas safe engineer.